 As a young contemporary dancer, what are your goals and aspirations for the future?

 I’m still figuring out my next aspiration.
-My aspiration last year was to join a professional touring company and I’ve recently joined Phoenix Dane Theatre, but I have many plans for my dance career and fresh ideas too.
+My aspiration last year was to join a professional touring company and I’ve recently joined Phoenix Dance Theatre, but I have many plans for my dance career and fresh ideas too.

 I would like to continue working in different professional touring companies and see where that takes me.
 I would love to travel to different countries and experience dance there later in my career, and I also do dream about having my own mentoring scheme in the future (after my career!).